Flutterando/modular/flutter_modular/README.md

 ```

-You can also stack pages still using old Navigator API.
+You can still stack pages using the old Navigator API.

 ```dart
 Navigator.pushNamed(context, '/login');
 ```

-Alternatively, you can use `Modular.to.pushNamed`, in which you don't have to provide a `BuildContext`:
+Alternatively, you can use `Modular.to.pushNamed`, to which you don't have to provide a `BuildContext`:

 ```dart
 Modular.to.pushNamed('/login');